AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

     /* Indicate success. */
     return JS_TRUE;
 }

+/* MM_STATE is a macro that expands to some definitions that are
+ * needed in order interact with Animate.
+This macro must be
+ * defined exactly once in your library */
+MM_STATE

+/* Animate calls MM_Init when your library is loaded. */ void
+MM_Init()
+{
+	/* Declare the Javascript function, giving it a name that's
+	 * likely to be unique */
+	JS_DefineFunction(L"computeSum", computeSum, 2);

+}
 ```
 After writing this code, build the DLL file or shared library, and store it in the appropriate Configuration/External Libraries directory (see ["Integrating C functions"](#integrating-c-functions)).
 Then create a JSFL file with the following code, and store it in the Configuration/Commands directory (see ["Saving JSFL files"](../Introduction/Working_with_the_JavaScript_API.md)).